How to avoid Covid-19 and other germs

-Faecal matter has been found to be a possible transmission mode for the coronavirus, so it pays to take precautions!
+Faecal matter has been found to be a possible transmission mode for Covid-19, so it’s good to take precautions.

 Tips to avoid Covid-19 in Singapore

-Everyone has a part to play in practising good hygiene to curb the spread of diseases like the Wuhan virus.
-It pays to familiarise yourself with the official Singapore Ministry of Health (MOH) Covid-19 guidance while avoiding spreading fake news.
+Everyone has a part to play in practising good hygiene to curb the spread of infectious diseases.
+It pays to familiarise yourself with the official Singapore Ministry of Health (MOH) Covid-19 guidance while avoiding the spread of fake news.

 - 24 hour clinics in Singapore